This Memory Match game trains focus and short-term memory. Match pairs of cards from memory when they're turned upside down!

 HOW TO PLAY.
-Quick Pic follows the same rules as other memory match games.
-Several pairs of flower image cards are shown together briefly on the screen, then the cards are flipped over to hide the images.
+Memory Match follows the same rules as other memory match games.
+Pairs of image cards are shown together briefly on the screen.
+Then the cards are flipped over to hide the images.

 Your goal is to quickly memorize the location of each image, then flip the cards back over to match the pairs.